Milinkov-N/strategem-hero/README.md

 And for each minor or major version there is different folder to not corrupt your save files.

 > Note: `strategem-hero delete-data` command deletes whole game folder.
+If you delete data through game interface, its only affects game files.

 ## Contribution

-If you find bug or some possible impovement in code, please, open an Issue!
+If you find bug or some possible improvement in code, please, open an Issue!
 And if you know possible solution, pull request will be greatly appriciated.